project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/installing_sunbirdon_laptop.md

     git clone https://github.com/project-sunbird/sunbird-portal.git

-Note: The sunbird portal stable versions are available in tags for each release and master branch contains the latest stable release.
+***Note***: The sunbird portal stable versions are available in tags for each release and master branch contains the latest stable release. which are available at [here](https://github.com/project-sunbird/sunbird-portal/) as Tags

 Once the git clone command is over, run the following set of commands: